Jordanian Citizenship by Investment

 - ⚠Criminal record under Jordanian or international law

-- ⚠Inability to satisfy GID security clearance
+- ⚠Failure to obtain GID security clearance

-- ⚠Insufficient financial documentation or suspicious source of funds
+- ⚠Insufficient or suspicious source-of-funds documentation

 Approved Agents